Uniqueness of a positive solution for the Laplace equation with indefinite superlinear boundary condition: Applications to indefinite logistic boundary conditions

 (ii) in the case when $r_0+r_1>0$, the limiting function of $\lambda u_{\lambda}$ as $\lambda\searrow 0$ is given by

 which is the unique positive solution of the problem

 and thus, this is consistent with Theorem \ref{thm:A2} (iii).

-To conclude this paper, we mention that when $N>1$, it is an open question to solve whether \eqref{lpr} has bifurcating positive solutions from $\{ (\lambda,1)\}$ at a positive {\it non principal} eigenvalues of \eqref{epro01} with $g=-r$.
+To conclude this paper, we mention that when $N>1$, it is an open question whether or not \eqref{lpr} has bifurcating positive solutions from $\{ (\lambda,1)\}$ at a positive {\it non principal} eigenvalues of \eqref{epro01} with $g=-r$.
 If yes, then Proposition \ref{prop:non} tells us that these bifurcating positive solutions should be large positive solutions with condition (b).
 Otherwise, Corollary \ref{cor:1dim} could be extended to $N>1$ in a certain class of sign changing weights $r$.
-In the case of $r<0$ on $\partial\Omega$ (sign definite superlinear case), the existence of such a bifurcating positive solution of \eqref{lpr} from $\{ (\lambda,1) \}$ was discussed in \cite{KLS2015}.
+In the case of $r<0$ on $\partial\Omega$ (sign definite superlinear case), the existence of such bifurcating positive solutions was discussed in \cite{KLS2015}.